fish-afk/profile/DONTREADME.md

 - 👋 Hi, I’m shihab
-- 👀 I’m interested in python,javascript, web apps, servers, game dev and bit of cyberscurity...
+- 👀 I’m a guy whos interested in python,javascript, web apps, servers, game dev and bit of cyberscurity with python...
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me ::